typicode/katon/README.md

 If you've installed [nvm](https://github.com/creationix/nvm), Katon will use your app `.nvmrc` or `~/.nvm/alias/default` to determine which version to use.

 # Troubleshoot

-When opening your app in the browser, you may get errors:

 `No server found`